compute pe/atom command¶

 The fix_modify energy yes command must also be specified if a fix is to contribute per-atom potential energy to this command.

 As an example of per-atom potential energy compared to total potential energy, these lines in an input script should yield the same result in the last 2 columns of thermo output:

 compute peratom all pe/atom compute pe all reduce sum c_peratom thermo_style custom step temp etotal press pe c_pe

-IMPORTANT NOTE: The per-atom energy does not any Lennard-Jones tail corrections invoked by the pair_modify tail yes command, since those are global contributions to the system energy.
+The per-atom energy does not include any Lennard-Jones tail corrections to the energy added by the pair_modify tail yes command, since those are contributions to the global system energy.

 The per-atom vector values will be in energy units.

 (Heyes) Heyes, Phys Rev B 49, 755 (1994),